directus/directus/docs/app/import-export.md

 To import Items from a file, follow the steps below.

 1. Navigate to the desired Module and Collection.\
-   Note: the User Directory and File Library are each composed of one Collection.
+   Note: the User Directory and File Library are each composed of just one Collection.
 2. Click **"Import / Export"** in the Sidebar.
 3. Click into the import search box.
 A file browser will open.
 4. Select the desired file and click **"open"**.